9 Stylish Flats With Arch Support

 Clarks Feature Film Leather Mary Jane Flat

 “Sneakers are always the best choice for a full day of walking,” says Dr. Sutera.
 “But good flats can be worn for a long day at work.”
-One of Dr. Sutera’s favorite brands is Clarks, which makes sensible (and still cute) shoes like stylish flats that have OrthoLite’s signature foam in the footbed.
+One of Dr. Sutera’s favorite brands is Clarks, which makes sensible (and still cute) shoes like stylish flats that have signature foam in the footbed.

 8

-Vionic Larrun Bronze Snake Skin Loafer Flat
+Vionic Ashby Loafer

-Get wild with these bronze snake skin loafers from Vionic, one of Dr. Brenner’s favorite brands: “I love Vionic because it was created by a podiatrist who took arch support, shock absorption, wide toeboxes, and cushioning into consideration when making the shoes.”
-Also available in black, gunmetal, and ivory.
+Get wild with these red loafers from Vionic, one of Dr. Brenner’s favorite brands: “I love Vionic because it was created by a podiatrist who took arch support, shock absorption, wide toeboxes, and cushioning into consideration when making the shoes.”
+Also available in black, champagne, khaki, and tan leopord.

 9